JodyPutra-dev/PYTHON_PORT_LINKER/README.md

 - **User-friendly UI**: Clean, modern interface with clear status indicators
 - **Troubleshooting Tools**: Built-in network diagnostics and connection testing

+## ⚠️ Antivirus Warning

+**Important:** Some antivirus software may flag PortLinker as suspicious or as a false positive.
+This is common for network utilities that need administrative privileges and modify system network settings.

+### Why This Happens:
+- PortLinker requires administrator privileges to modify Windows network settings
+- The application uses Windows `netsh` commands to configure port forwarding
+- It creates Windows Firewall rules to allow traffic through forwarded ports
+- PyInstaller-packaged executables are sometimes flagged by antivirus software

+### What To Do:
+1. **Add an exception** in your antivirus software for the PortLinker executable
+2. **Use the source code** version instead of the pre-built executable if you prefer
+3. **Verify the download** came from the official GitHub repository
+4. **Build from source** yourself if you want complete assurance

+PortLinker is a completely safe and open-source application.
+It contains no malicious code, and all of its operations are fully transparent, the source code is available for full transparency, and well-documented to the best of my ability.

 ## Requirements

 - Windows 10 or later